learn-co-curriculum/react-hooks-redux-create-store/README.md

 function dispatch(action) {
   state = reducer(state, action);
   render();
-};
+}

 function render() {
-  let container = document.getElementById('container');
+  let container = document.getElementById("container");
   container.textContent = state.count;
-};
+}
 ```

 Now if you reload the browser, you'll see an error pointing to where we are
-dispatching our initial action; this is because the `dispatch` function does
+dispatching our initial action; this is because the `dispatch` function does not
-not have access to that declared state.
-Notice that `render` won't have
+have access to that declared state.
+Notice that `render` won't have access to
-access to our state either.
-At this point, we might be tempted to move
+our state either.
+At this point, we might be tempted to move everything inside
-everything inside of our new function.
-However, the goal here is to include
+of our new function.
+However, the goal here is to include only the code that
-only the code that would be common to all JavaScript applications inside the
+would be common to all JavaScript applications inside the function.
+We'll try to
-function.
-We'll try to figure out exactly what we should move in the next
+figure out exactly what we should move in the next section.
-section.

 ## Move Code Common to Every JavaScript Application Inside Our New Function

 We ultimately want our new function to become a function that all of our
-applications following the __Redux__ pattern can use.
+applications following the **Redux** pattern can use.
 To decide what our new
-function should be able to do, let's go back to our __Redux__ fundamentals.
+function should be able to do, let's go back to our **Redux** fundamentals.

 `Action -> Reducer -> New State.`